da667/Autosnort3/readme.md

 Hello.
 Welcome to my little github project.
 Autosnort 3 is a bash shell script that takes all of the hard manual labor out of compiling Snort 3 from source, and does it all for you.

-This script is primarily for students attempting to built Snort for my book, Building Virtual Machine Labs: A Hands-On Guide (Second Edition), and/or the very soon to be announced updated Applied Network Defense training, bearing the same name.
+This script is primarily for students attempting to build Snort for my book, Building Virtual Machine Labs: A Hands-On Guide (Second Edition), and/or the very soon to be announced updated Applied Network Defense training, bearing the same name.

 I'll get into the details of what this script does in a little bit.